WPDevelopers/essential-addons-for-elementor-lite/readme.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. You can type "EA" on your element tabs within Cornerstone editor and all the avialable elements will appear.
+3. You can type "EA" on your element tabs within Elementor editor and all the avialable elements will appear.
 4. Also you can see them under the category "Essential Addons for Elementor" on your element/widget list.

 == Frequently Asked Questions ==